luxeengine/alpha/docs_src/Luxe/guide.basiccomponents.md

 ### Understanding the Component transforms
+---

-Components are directly related to the entity that they are connected to.
+Components are directly tied to the entity they are attached to.

-When you change the transform from inside of a component - it is changing the entity itself.
+When you change the transform from a component class - it is changing the entity itself.

-`pos.x = 100` changes the entity position.
+`pos.x = 100` changes the **_entity_** position.
 It is the same as saying `entity.pos.x = 100`.
 `pos` , `rotation` and `scale` affect the entity transform directly.
 Keep this in mind!

 &nbsp;
 &nbsp;

 ## Creating and accessing entities
+---

 ### Creating entities via the scene class
+---
 The Scene class has a `create` function that will return an entity instance.

 	var entity = Luxe.scene.create(Entity, 'entity_name');

 ### Creating entities from classes
+---
 Entites can also be created from the constructor but are not added to any scene.
 This gives you control, but take note of it when something isn't showing up.

 	var entity = new Entity();